AjayWankhade/product-store-task/README.md

 ## Overview

 The **Product Store** application is a fully functional e-commerce platform that allows users to browse and search products by category.
 Built using **React** and **Redux**, this project leverages the [DummyJSON API](https://dummyjson.com/docs) for data fetching, ensuring efficient state management and a seamless user experience.
+You can access the live application [here](https://product-store-task.vercel.app/?category=&search=).

 ## Key Features